-My Grade 2/3 French Literacy Block Schedule
+My Literacy Program in Grade 2/3 French Immersion

 Literacy is important no matter which grade you teach and which language you teach in.
 It’s even more important when you’re teaching in a second language.
 I’m pretty sure that we could all spend the entire day on literacy alone but, we don’t have time for that so I’m here to give you the run down of how I structure all my literacy components.